 For more efficient editing, you can install Grammarly as a browser extension and it will check your writing work on any online text editor.
 If you want to work offline, you can download it as a stand-alone app and use it with Microsoft Word.

 Working on a project for school?
+You’ll need more than presentation software to keep tabs on them.
 You can better manage your team using project management apps.
 Depending on the sophistication of the software, project management apps can allow teams to keep track of all key facets of a project, such as task scheduling, document reviews, and progress reports.

 Although project management can be complex, your project management tool should not be.
 A user-friendly example is Trello.
 This app uses the Kanban-style of project management, which helps increase motivation among team members and helps managers have better control of project activities (Ikonen et al., 2011 cited in Saltz, 2020).

 Imagine Trello as a virtual whiteboard where you can create post-its for a task and further customize each one depending on your project requirements.
 You can have multiple boards for different projects and delegate each post-it to team members.
 When someone finishes his/her task, you can see the task move to the next stage until they are completed, which is a highly visual representation of your project’s progress.

 Another easy-to-use yet powerful project management app is Basecamp.
 The app has been around since 1999 and still remains as one of the highly-rated apps in its category.

 Basecamp breaks up your work into individual projects.
 Each project contains essential features such as to-do list, a messaging board, docs and files folder, among others.
 You can then add people assigned to each project and communicate with team members via real-time group chat.

 A feature that comes in handy for every project manager who wants to reduce meeting times is Basecamp’s Automatic Check-Ins.
 These are recurring questions that allow team members to not only report on their progress but also provide ideas or any other suggestions on how to improve the team’s workflow and processes.